 Eating clean has been an awesome change in my life and despite the busyness of having four kids underfoot and a husband who is super-involved with a lot of things, I’ve been able to make tasty meals every day while still following a clean-eating regimen.
 And provide delicious nutrition.
 All with the instant pot.

 Using an Instant Pot is easy peasy, but it can feel somewhat intimidating at first.
-Read on, and I’ll tell you how to use it and give you some of my favorite recipes!
+Read on, and I’ll tell you how to use an Instant Pot like a pro and give you some of my favorite recipes!

 An instant pot is similar to a pressure cooker.
 The pre-set functions in today’s instant pot (as opposed to the early pressure cookers, and if buy more than the basic model) can sauté, steam, cook rice, make yogurt, function as a slow cooker, and more.